heycruss/SQL-Northwind-Traders/README.md

 3. Which products drive revenue across different time periods?

-4. Which categories generate the most revenue, and how does their performance evolve over time?
+4. Which categories generate the most revenue?

 5. Which customers generate the most revenue, and which customers show the highest level of repeat purchasing?